-Take it easy for the first month or so while you heal.
+Take it easy for the first month or so while you heal after transurethral resection of the prostate.
 During the first few weeks, you may feel burning when you pass urine.
 You may also feel like you have to urinate often.
 These sensations will go away.
 If your urine becomes bright red, it means that the treated area is bleeding.
 This may happen on and off for a month or so after a TURP.
 If this occurs, rest and drink plenty of fluids until the bleeding stops.

 To help prevent problems during the first month after your surgery, follow these tips: